Clicky

 Return on Investment (ROI)

 A standard indicator of an investment’s performance is the Return on Investment (ROI).
 By definition, it is the ratio between net profit relative to its cost of investment.
 It is used to assess the performance of investment portfolios wherein higher ROIs are potential candidates for new investments.
 With higher financial returns, new funds are allocated.
-Conversely, negative ROIs means a net loss.
+Conversely, negative ROIs mean a net loss.

 If, for example, you invested $2,000 in a Southern Fried Chicken Company in 2018.
 You should get your stock shares for $2,200 after a year.
-To compute for your ROI, you would divide your profits ($2,200 – $2,000 = $200) by the investment cost ($2,000), for a ROI of $200/$2,000, or 10 percent.
-With this, you can value your investment not just for financial return but also the long term profitability.
+To compute your ROI, you would divide your profits ($2,200 – $2,000 = $200) by the investment cost ($2,000), for a ROI of $200/$2,000, or 10 percent.
+With this, you can value your investment not just for financial return but also the long long-term profitability.

 Income Statement

-Because it plays a vital role in the company’s performance reports, it highlights four essential items- revenue, expenses, gains, and losses.
-It also conveys a detailed insight into the business’ internals and success parameters in comparison to other companies and sectors.
-With income statements, upper-level management can make business decisions to increased production capacity, expand to a new location, or terminate product sales.
+With income statements, upper-level management can make business decisions to increase production capacity, expand to a new location, or terminate product sales.
 As a bottom line, through this, the financial performance of the company can be gauged if they can be able to generate profit.